Report graffiti online

 There are several ways to deter graffiti.
 Some suggestions are:

 The City of Vancouver is responsible for removing graffiti from public places such as City buildings, light poles, signs, and other public amenities.
-If you see graffiti on public property, phone 3-1-1 to report it.
+If you see graffiti on public property, report it online.

 There are many features on or around public property that do not belong to the City but are the responsibility of external organizations.
 For example, the removal of graffiti on a telephone pole or box is the responsibility of Telus.
 We are working to develop a streamlined and accessible process to report graffiti to these organizations.